Over the Summer, one of my big tasks is to overhaul my studio website.

 Part of my motivation was that I had recently learned how to use WordPress.org after volunteering to “figure out” how to move our state’s MTA website to WordPress.
 (This was the same year I also started THIS website!)

 I was feeling more confident.

 Vainly, I must admit, I was quite proud of my first effort – perhaps overly so.
 I’m pretty sure I spent an entire week designing in!

 Looking back, however, it feels quite out-of-date and clunky to me.
 After three years with this site, I realized it was time for an overhaul.

 Sorry for the poor coloring in the photo.
 I didn’t think to take a screenshot of this version before changing it.
 Luckily, I had recorded a brief video tour for studio families last year and caught a screen-shot from the video.
 You can’t see the whole home page but you get the idea.

 This time it took me two days rather than a week to overhaul the site.
 I was getting better!
 LOL.
 A great improvement, don’t you think?

-It’s much cleaner, a lot less cluttered, and directs prospective students much more specifically.
+It’s much cleaner, less cluttered, and more specifically directs prospective students.
 (If you like this theme and use WordPress.org, it’s called “Minimalist Blogger” by Theme Everest.)

-While I really liked the theme above, there were a few minor things that bugged me (all of which are irrelevant here).
-So, this year, I decided to make my life easier and simply use the theme I use and love for this blog “Shamrock” from Meks.
+While I liked the theme above, a few minor things bugged me (all of which are irrelevant here).
+So, this year, I decided to make my life easier and simply use the theme I use and love for this blog, “Shamrock” from Meks.